 - How much walking is there on the tour?

-- There will be some minor walking (2-10 blocks) involved based on the particular itinerary for the night.
+- There will be some walking involved, (4-15 blocks between clubs) based on the particular itinerary for the night.
 The walking is not strenuous and should be easy for any tour participant in sensible footwear.
 We do encounter subway stairs, though.
 Let us know ahead of time if you have issues and we will work them out.

 - Is there time to do some shopping during the tour?